Kobuster/dynamic-preview-editors/README.md

-dynamic-previews-native-hover-sidebar

-# Dynamic Previews – Native, Hover, Sidebar
+# Dynamic Preview Editors – Native, Hover, Sidebar

 Preview your links in your sidebar, the hover editor, or native preview based on their type.
 This is a fork of [Hover Editor](https://github.com/nothingislost/obsidian-hover-editor) designed for more efficient reference viewing and (as close as exists) inline editing of embeds.